 As a JCU professional health student, it is your responsibility to ensure all pre-placement requirements (PPRs) are met.
 Seek the advice of your placement coordinator or the Professional Experience Placement Unit to confirm the pre-placement information and resources related to other States, services and facilities.
 Please ensure you have read the guide to submitting PPRs.

 Clinical ID cards are not the same as JCU Student ID cards.
-To obtain a Clinical ID you must have first obtained a JCU Student ID.
+To get a Clinical ID, you must have first obtained a JCU Student ID.

-During professional experience placement, you must wear your Clinical ID at all times.
-This includes placements at JCU Dental, JCU Health General Practice and JCU Allied Health and Interprofessional Clinics within the JCU Clinical Practices Building.
+During professional experience placement, you must wear your Clinical ID at all times, including placements at the JCU Dental, JCU Health General Practice and JCU Allied Health and Interprofessional Clinics within the JCU Clinical Practices Building.

 In signing the Acknowledgement, you – the student – acknowledge that you have been instructed in the concept of patient, client and business confidentiality, and will respect clients’ confidentiality at all times, including during tutorials, lectures and discussions, both professional and private.

 The Working with Children Check (QLD Blue Card) is a screening process that assesses your suitability to work with children based on available disciplinary and police information.
 It is your responsibility to maintain a current Blue Card throughout your course.
 You must renew your Blue Card before it expires to maintain its currency.

 The application process to apply for a Queensland Working with Children Check (QLD Blue Card) has changed.

 All applications will now be completed online, and new Blue Cards will now display your photo.

 All applications (including renewals and linking) will require you to have a Customer Reference Number (CRN) from the Queensland Department of Transport and Main Roads (TMR).
 You can find your CRN on your QLD Drivers Licence or QLD Proof of Age Card.
 QLD Blue Card Services is now verifying your identity this way.